 - timeCritical: Time Critical Forward Notification.
 If set, indicates that this packet contains real-time user data. - timeCriticalReverse: Time Critical Reverse Notification.
 If set, indicates that the sender is currently receiving packets on other sessions that have the timeCritical flag set. - timestampPresent : If set, indicates that the timestamp field is present.
-If clear, there is no timestamp field. - timestampEchoPresent : If set, indicates that the timestamp echo field is present.
-If clear, there is no timestamp echo field.

-mode : The mode of this packet.
-Values are:

-0 : Forbidden value

-1 : Initiator Mark

-2 : Responder Mark

-3 : Startup

-- timestamp: If the timestampPresent flag is set, this field is present and contains the low 16 bits of the sender's 250 Hz clock (4 milliseconds per tick) at transmit time.
-The sender's clock MAY have its origin at any time in the past. - timestampEcho: If the timestampEchoPresent flag is set, this field is present and contains the sender's estimate of what the timestamp field of a packet received from the other end would be at the time this packet was transmitted, using the method described in Section 3.5.2.1. - chunks: Zero or more chunks follow the header.
+If clear, there is no timestamp field. - timestampEchoPresent: If set, indicates that the timestamp echo field is present.
+If clear, there is no timestamp echo field. - mode: The mode of this packet.
+See below for additional discussion of packet modes.
+Possible values are: - 0 : Forbidden value - 1 : Initiator Mark - 2 : Responder Mark - 3 : Startup - timestamp: If the timestampPresent flag is set, this field is present and contains the low 16 bits of the sender's 250 Hz clock (4 milliseconds per tick) at transmit time.
+The sender's clock MAY have its origin at any time in the past. - timestampEcho: If the timestampEchoPresent flag is set, this field is present and contains the sender's estimate of what the timestamp field of a packet received from the other end would be at the time this packet was transmitted, using the method described in Section 3.5.2.2. - chunks: Zero or more chunks follow the header.
 It is RECOMMENDED that a packet contain at least one chunk. - padding: Zero or more bytes of padding follow the chunks.
-The following conditions indicate padding: - Fewer than three bytes (the size of a chunk header) remain in the packet. - The chunkLength field of the current chunk indicates that the chunk payload wouldn't fit in the remaining bytes of the packet.
+The following conditions indicate padding: - \ Fewer than three bytes (the size of a chunk header) remain in the packet. - \ The chunkLength field of what would be the current chunk header indicates that the hypothetical chunk payload wouldn't fit in the remaining bytes of the packet.